tests-always-included/metalsmith-atomizer/README.md

     })

 This uses [minimatch] to match files.
 The `.matchOptions` object can be filled with options that the [minimatch] library uses.

+This plugin also can display the classes found by each processed file.
+Enable debugging by setting the `DEBUG` environment variable when running your build.

+    DEBUG=metalsmith-atomizer metalsmith

 Development